mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 reducing his Psionic Strength by one.

 Inhibitor Drug
-Psionic inhibitors dampen the brain’s ability to generate psychic effects.
+Psionic inhibitors dampen the brain's ability to generate psychic effects.
 A character who takes (or, more often, is forcibly injected with) an inhibitor drug suffers a –4 DM to all Psionic Strength checks and cannot regain Psionic Strength points.
 Each hour the